vikingdata/articles/test_environment/1_Initial_Linux_setup.md

      # Type "Root1234" as password.
 We might change it later.
 /opt/mssql/bin/mssql-conf setup

-  # Make it only listening on loppback
+  # Make it only listening on loopback
 echo "
 [network]
 ipaddress = 127.0.0.1